 4. Enlist support.
 Think about family, friends, or co-workers whom you can inform of your new goal and ask for support.
 They can help hold you accountable for making progress.
 Carefully select whom you tell and when you tell them, so as not to undermine your motivation or progress.

 5. Revisit.
 Each week, assess how you’re doing against your goal.
 Keep a focus on your values.
 Decide what actions you will take that week toward achieving your goal.
 Set new milestones as needed.

 Yes, this process takes time.
 Choosing and planning your goals — and making sure your goals align with your values — is hard work.
 The rewards, however, are priceless.

-Help your team develop the skills they need to be fully accountable within your organization with our easy-to-use in-house development tool, the Creating Accountability: Taking Ownership of Your Responsibility Workshop Kit.
+Ready to go beyond setting achievable goals that align with your values for just yourself?
+If you want to help your entire team develop the skills they need to be fully accountable within your organization, explore how we can help you with Creating Accountability: Taking Ownership of Your Responsibility.